ganweisoft/WebPlugins/README.md

 ### License
-IoTCenterWebAPi is licensed under the very permissive MIT License.
+WebPlugins is licensed under the very permissive MIT License.
 For details, see [License](https://github.com/ganweisoft/IoTCenterWebAPi/blob/main/LICENSE).

 ### Releasing
 For the complete list of IoTCenterWebApi Releases, please see [Releases](https://github.com/ganweisoft/IoTCenterWebAPi/releases).